abajwa-hw/security-workshops/Setup-ranger-22.md

   - Define HDFS & Hive Access Policy For Users
   - Log into Hue as the end user and note the authorization policies being enforced

-At this point you should have setup an LDAP VM and a kerborized HDP sandbox.
-We will take this as a starting point and setup Ranger using the following steps:
+- At this point you should have setup an LDAP VM and a kerborized HDP sandbox.
+We will take this as a starting point and setup Ranger

 - Verify you can su as rangeradmin and set the password to hortonworks
 ```